nguyenthanhvuh/phd-cs-us/README.md

-# PhD Demystify: A Guideline for Prospective PhD Students in Computer Science in the US
+# Resources for Prospective PhD Students in Computer Science in the US

+##  1. <a name='PhDDemystify:AGuidelineforProspectivePhDStudentsinCS'></a>PhD Demystify: A Guideline for Prospective PhD Students in CS
 This guideline helps demystify the PhD admission process in Computer Science in US universities.
 It aims to encourage international (and domestic) students from smaller countries and universities to apply to CS PhD programs in the US.

 - PDF: [https://nguyenthanhvuh.github.io/phd-cs-us/demystify.pdf](https://nguyenthanhvuh.github.io/phd-cs-us/demystify.pdf)